fbpx

 Many states have enacted policies that provide special consideration to individuals who enter prison as young people.
 A few examples:

 • California.
-Individuals serving long sentences for offenses committed before age 23 become eligible for parole review after 15, 20, or 25 years served.
-This program excludes individuals serving sentences for certain sex offenses or multiple prior violent felonies.
+People serving long sentences for offenses committed before age 23 become eligible for parole review after 15, 20, or 25 years served.
+This program excludes people serving sentences for certain sex offenses or multiple prior violent felonies.

 A special thanks to Jean Snyder and the team at Project 1-11.